10 Questions Benchmarking can answer for your business

 The Better Business for Good Company BIPlan System® is an example of Best Practice Benchmarking.
 Developed by a team of small business specialists the BIPlan System enables every small business to benchmark their business against over 200 individual benchmarks covering areas as diverse as brand identity, financial management, management of people and risk, customer relationships and environmental impact.
 Each item is important in their own right, some take longer to implement than others, but taken as a whole they help a business to become more profitable as well as a good corporate citizen.

-Benchmark your business against business best practice
+Benchmark your business against best practice today

 The BB4G BIPlan System has been developed by small business specialists to help small business owners survive and thrive.

-- Assess your business against the checklists
+- Assess your business against best practice benchmarks

 - Uncover any gaps in your business practices